 Logically, in the times of a pandemic, medical professionals’ main responsibilities are to treat and save lives.
 However, this is just two of many more responsibilities they have to deal with daily.
-According to Medscape’s Physician Compensation Review 2019, 74% of doctors invest 10-20+ hours a week in paperwork and administrative tasks:
+According to Medscape’s Physician Compensation Review 2019, 74% of doctors invest 10-20+ hours a week in paperwork and administrative tasks, including hospital inventory management:

 With this data in the picture, doctors’ weekly workload climbs up to reach 60+ hours.
 No wonder medics frequently suffer from burnout.
 By the way, that’s the case for about 50% of US medical professionals.
 Curiously, excessive paperwork is cited as the leading cause of burnout (55%) according to the National Physician Burnout & Suicide Report 2020 by Medscape.

 So is it possible to lift this burden off doctors’ shoulders?
 Fortunately, it is.
 Tedious and repetitive daily tasks may well be entrusted to machines, and healthcare software development is the route to take.
 Let’s see how it works.

 In fact, healthcare automation is already in full swing.
 Fact.MR reports that by 2026, healthcare and pharmaceuticals are to become leaders in the business workflow automation market, with over $900 million in revenue.

 So what technologies are there to facilitate healthcare automation and the shift towards smart hospitals?
 Nowadays, the technology stack comprises nature language processing (NLP), machine learning, healthcare BI, AI in radiology and more as the list of technologies applicable to healthcare automation is constantly expanding.
 So let’s dive in to see how these solutions work to save clinicians’ time and spare them of excessive paperwork.